kjestradag/RaPDTool/README.md

 **outbinningref**  > Binning_refiner results.
 All bins obtained with Metabat2 are "refined" with Binning_refiner to produce a set of probable MAGs

-**outmicomplete** > Hugoson et al, 2020 published a paper with a fairly "generous" alternative to estimate quality of assembled microbial genomes (https://doi.org/10.1093/bioinformatics/btz664).
+**outmicomplete** > [Hugoson et al, 2020](https://doi.org/10.1093/bioinformatics/btz664) published a paper with a fairly "generous" alternative to estimate quality of assembled microbial genomes.
 Although the gold standard is still CheckM, miComplete is more resource friendly and offers a weighted calculation.

 The result of miComplete is a table with the quality assessment of the refined bins as shown in the image: